ncatlab/nlab-content/pages/4/4/0/8/8044/content.md

 * J. van Heijenoort (ed.), _From Frege to G&#246;del - A Source Book in Mathematical Logic 1879-1931_ , Harvard UP 1967.

-The first published account is presumably chapter X in
+The first published account is presumably in the appendix of

+* {#Frege03}G. Frege, _Grundgesetze der Arithmetik II_ , Pohle Jena 1903.

+Russell discusses the paradox extensively in chapter X of

 * B. Russell, _The Principles of Mathematics_ , Cambridge UP 1903.